Rebecca-Su/EmbeddedLock/README.md

 # Lock
-Lock Embedded System using Arduino
+LCD display for Keypad Lock using Arduino.